ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 python3
 >> import tensorflow as tf
 ```
 It should show: Successfully opened dynamic library libnvinfer.so.6 & libnvinfer_plugin.so.6.
+### Note (Additional Info):
+- Installing from dpkg or debian installation method may limit you to single installation of TensorRT whereas installing from tar file helps you to do a lot of customization & also gives you freedom to install multiple versions of TensorRT in the same pc.
-You can also check it if you have installed TensorRT using 'dpkg' command:
+- You can also check your installation if you have installed TensorRT using 'dpkg' command:
 ```
 dpkg -l | grep TensorRT
 ```